hbapte/dentrw-alx/README.md

 - [Free Frontend](https://freefrontend.com/) - UI Components and inspiration.
 - [Componentland](https://component.land) - UI Components and inspiration.

 Special thanks to the AlX Graduation program for providing the opportunity to showcase my skills and knowledge through this project.
+I appreciate the staff, mentor, and colleagues.

 ## Room for Improvement

-- **Expand Feature Set:** Explore additional features that can benefit the dental clinic and its patients, such as an <b>online payment system</b> or <b>integration with electronic health records</b>.
+- **Expand Feature Set:** Explore additional features that can benefit the dental clinic and its patients, such as an <>online payment system or integration with electronic health records

 - **Enhanced User Experience:** Continuously gather user feedback and implement improvements to enhance the overall user experience and usability of the website.